Senior Assistant Director

 University of Southern California

 As a former journalism student and an aspiring author, I like words.
 I’m looking forward to spending far more time than seems reasonable in providing you lovely readers with some zesty stories.
-As a graduate of the Annenberg School for Communication and the son of a USC alumnus, the spirit of Troy has flowed through my veins at a steady rate since I was but a wee lad, cheering on Pete Carroll and the Trojan football team in a USC jersey that fell to my knees.
+As a graduate of the Annenberg School and the son of a USC alumnus, the spirit of Troy has flowed through my veins at a steady rate since I was but a wee lad, cheering on Pete Carroll and the Trojan football team in a USC jersey that fell to my knees.
 The Trojan Family has had a significant impact on my life, and the opportunity I’ve had to connect with students and their families during my past few years working as a USC Admission Counselor is truly an honor.
-Along with the joy I find in advocating for my students, my life revolves around the ever-intriguing drama of the NBA, the long wait for the new season of Game of Thrones, and my continued search to find the best fish tacos in Los Angeles.
+Along with the joy I find in advocating for students, my life revolves around the ever-intriguing drama of the NBA, the long wait for the new season of Game of Thrones, and my continued search to find the best fish tacos in L.A.

 M.Ed., Student Affairs